 “My dad is very blessed to be alive right now,” he said.

-Neighbors who spoke with 7News said this road has a bad reputation with drivers frequently speeding through the area.
+Neighbors said this road has a bad reputation with drivers frequently speeding through the area.

 “I’m not surprised, but am I hurt?
 Yes, that’s why I feel I have to say something, because it’s just gone too far,” said area resident Leticia Mercado.

-7News reached out to the City of Deerfield Beach over the apparent weekslong absence of that intersection’s stop sign but have not heard back.
+7News reached out to the City of Deerfield Beach over the apparent weekslong absence of that intersection’s stop sign but have not heard back, as the investigation continues.

 Copyright 2026 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.